 Welcome

-This is a record of the unfolding story of this conversion project and it is necessarily very pictorial.
+This is a record of the unfolding story of my project to create a five-door VW412 Variant and it is necessarily very pictorial.
 The menu topics down the left hand side will enable you to move around the site as you wish.
 I have subdivided this account to separate out the conversion work from the general repair work and the embellishments I have decided to add to the project.
 If you are a first-time visitor, I suggest you start with the introduction and then follow through each section to read the whole account.
 There is a link back to my cars index page at the bottom of the menu.

 I started work on the project in October 1999 and started posting information about what I was doing in December that year.
 The main part of the work inevitably fell into two parts, the modification work and then the general repairs.
 The latter is inevitable on a vehicle of this age in a damp country like Britain!

-By the end of 2007 I had pretty much finished the majority of the wiring including the fitting of new electric window motors, central door locking motors, electric releases for the front hood and tailgate, and an alarm system.
-Work is on hold for various reasons, including allowing Bryan and Jane to lay a concrete floor to their new workshop.
-However, I have published a couple of pages on what I’m doing with the releases for the front hood and the tailgate and on the electrics in general.
-You can find them by clicking on Finishing Off and then Remote Releases or Electrics on the topic index on the left
+The repainting was completed in May 2007 and by the end of that year I pretty much finished the majority of the wiring.
+This included the fitting of new electric window motors, central door locking motors, electric releases for the front hood and tailgate, and an alarm system.
+Various things then forced a pause in the work and Bryan and Jane managed to lay a concrete floor to their new workshop.